-Grade Level Retreats: Each class gathers annually for a grade level retreat, a requirement for all students to complete each year.
-On these retreats, students reflect on their call as Catholic women, hear from dynamic Catholic speakers, identify their gifts, take part in team building activities, study scripture, and participate in faith sharing and the Sacraments.
+Grade-Level Retreats: Each class gathers annually for a grade-level retreat, a requirement for all students to complete each year.
+On these retreats, students reflect on their call as Catholic women, hear from dynamic Catholic speakers, identify their gifts, take part in team-building activities, study scripture, and participate in faith sharing and the Sacraments.

-- Mission@theheart: A three-day summer service immersion trip that takes place in Kearny, NJ.
-This trip offers IHA students the opportunity to serve a variety of local non-profits, take part in workshops and discussion on social structures and Catholic social teaching, and participate in Sacramental experiences such as Mass, adoration, and confession.
+- Mission@theheart: A three-day service immersion trip that takes place in Kearny, NJ.
+This trip offers IHA students the opportunity to serve a variety of local non-profits, take part in workshops and discussions on social structures and Catholic social teaching, and participate in Sacramental experiences such as Mass, adoration, and confession.

 IHA gathers as a community to celebrate Mass at least once per month.
 Students participate in liturgical planning and serve as altar servers, Eucharistic Ministers, lectors, and choir members.

 IHA offers Mass in the Sister's Chapel on a regular basis for students and faculty members as an opportunity to celebrate liturgy together as a community and ground ourselves in our Catholic faith.

 At the end of Junior year, rising seniors are invited to apply to be trained and commissioned as Eucharistic Ministers for the IHA community.
 These Extraordinary ministers of Communion serve at all school liturgies and may go forward to serve in their parishes.